shdown/luastatus/plugins/inotify/README.md

 * `is_ok = luastatus.plugin.remove_watch(wd)`

 Removes a watch by its watch descriptor.
-Returns `true` on success, `false,` on failure.
+Returns `true` on success, `false` on failure.

 Events and flags names
 ===